faizalyusuf/generationsg-csd/linux-task.md

 ---
 <h4>Objective: Create a basic network scanner accessible through a web browser.</h4>

-<b>The scanner will:
+<b>The scanner will:</b>
-1. Use cron to schedule Nmap scans every 10 minutes
+1. Use cron to schedule Nmap scans every 5 minutes
 2. Output results to a file in the Apache web root
 3. Serve the file using a simple PHP script
 4. Use secure Linux permissions and groups</b>